De Kooning, Elaine

 Collection Summary: An interview of Elaine de Kooning conducted 1981 August 27, by Phyllis Tuchman, for the Archives of American Art's Mark Rothko and His Times oral history project.

-De Kooning describes Mark Rothko's involvement with Milton Avery, Adolph Gottlieb, and Barnett Newman, and the activities of the Subjects of the Artists school and The Club.
+De Kooning describes Mark Rothko's involvement with Milton Avery, Adolph Gottlieb, and Barnett Newman, and the activities of the Subjects of the Artist school and The Club.
 She remembers Rothko's personality and habits.

-Biographical/Historical Note: Elaine De Kooning, painter and wife of painter Willem de Kooning of New York.
+Biographical/Historical Note: Elaine De Kooning (1918-1989) lived in New York and was a painter as well as the wife of painter Willem de Kooning.